Foods For Constipation In Kids

 Rock Probiotics

 Gut health in general is a great indicator of overall health.
 Replenish the gut flora with probiotics and fermented foods as much as possible.
-This isn’t to say you need to constantly take a probiotic but when things get backed up or more illnesses hit than normal it’s a good idea.
+You don't need to constantly take a probiotic.
+Probiotics help when kids are backed up or sick though.

 Fermented foods especially help keep your gut flora up to par.
 Sauerkraut, pickles, kimchi, miso etc are all great sources.